-The Upper Dolpo Trek, with its raw and ancient Himalayan nature and Buddhist culture, is one of the most beautiful campsite hikes in Nepal.
-It’s quite as costly to go into this mysterious world of Dolpo as you might expect.
+The Upper Dolpo Trek, with its raw and ancient Himalayan nature and Buddhist culture, is one of the most beautiful camping treks in Nepal.
+So it’s quite as costly to go into this mysterious world of Dolpo as you might expect.
 In reality, it is reasonably expensive comper to Manaslu, Langtang, and Annapurna due to the distant proximity from the capital.
 The Upper Dolpo Trek cost, however, is most costly compared to the Everest region.

-Our customers who have been Upper Dolpo Trek have only positive feedback.
+Our customers who have been to Upper Dolpo Trek have only positive feedback.
 The Upper Dolpo is much easier to avoid tourist crudes than other trails in Nepal.
-For most of them who have already come to the Everest Base Camp, aka EBC or Annapurna Base Camp, aka ABC.
+Most of them have already come to the Everest Base Camp, aka EBC, or Annapurna Base Camp, aka ABC.

 This travel tip includes the fact of Upper Dolpo Trek collects feedback from our recent customers and a guide who explored the region.
 Stay near and enjoy the readings.